nats-io/nats.net/docs/documentation/jetstream/publish.md

 JetStream support
 [idempotent message writes](https://docs.nats.io/using-nats/developer/develop_jetstream/model_deep_dive#message-deduplication)
 by ignoring duplicate messages as indicated by the message ID.
-Message ID is not pert of the message but rather passed as meta data, part of the message headers.
+Message ID is not part of the message but rather passed as metadata, part of the message headers.

 ```csharp
 var ack = await js.PublishAsync("orders.new.1", order, msgId: "1");